relliky/Tais_Home_Assistant_Config/python_templates/README.md

 30. Move entity-interface container defaults into their own module.
 31. Move default scene-control entities into their own module.
 32. Move occupancy ratio sensor config generation into its own module.
+33. Move default room config flags into their own module.

 Recommended next steps: